Manage Private Networking for Cluster Linking on Confluent Cloud

 Confluent Cloud billing considerations

 There are cost differences associated with private vs. public networking.
 These are detailed under Cluster Linking in the Billing documentation.
-Examples are provided there for public networking, with more details about private networking to follow soon.
+Examples are provided there for public networking.